We are now a Green, Eco Friendly Lodge, making use of solar power for all our electricity needs.

 We are away from the hustle and bustle of the tourist beat, and offer Malawi at its best.
 Listen to the Fish Eagle's call and, if you are lucky, see them catch fish.
 Kayak or sail on the lake and experience the tranquility of Nature.
 Get to know the real Warm Heart of Africa by staying in a quiet village where the people are friendly and you are most welcome.

-Support the local population by eating fresh fish caught in the lake (weather permitting), and fresh vegetables bought at the market in Nkhotakota or grown by our neighbors.
+Support the local population by eating fresh fish caught in the lake (weather permitting), and fresh fruit and vegetables bought at the market in Nkhotakota or grown by our neighbors.

 Your presence will have a positive influence on the lives of many in the surrounding villages, and enable many children to attend school and create a better future.